ADLab-AutoDrive/BEVFusion/README.md

-# TransFusion repository

-Offical PyTorch implementation of BEVFusion: A Simple and Robust LiDAR-Camera Fusion Framework.
+# Code of BEVFusion: A Simple and Robust LiDAR-Camera Fusion Framework.

 This paper focuses on LiDAR-camera fusion for 3D object detection.
 If you find this project useful, please cite: